 Coach and car parking spaces are available near the Black Rock (Marina) Station along Madeira Drive.

-- VERA Members can buy a return ticket for 0.60p on presentation of a valid membership card
+- Reduction for members of VERA (Volks Electric Railway Association) on presentation of a valid membership card

-- Discounts for group bookings are available.
-There must be a minimum of 10 passengers in a group to be eligible for the reduced rates of £2.70 per person for an Adult group return and £1.80 per child for a Child group return
+- Discounts for group bookings.
+There must be a minimum of 10 passengers in a group to be eligible for the reduced rates

 - School visits are welcomed.
-An educational talk about Magnus Volk and his railway can be arranged for visiting school children – pre booking is essential and an additional charge of £1 per child applies.
-The talks can be held only once a day from 11.15am to 11.45am.
+An educational talk about Magnus Volk and his railway can be arranged for visiting school children – pre booking is essential and a small additional charge for each child applies.
 Please call the railway for more information on 01273 292718

 Changes to service times & temporary closure information